gitmijn/getting-cleaning-data-project/CodeBook.md

 by Jeff Leek, PhD, Brian Caffo, PhD, Roger D. Peng, PhD

 ### Background
 The raw signals were created by 30 volunteers wearing smartphones with intnertial sensors.
 The full background can be found in the README.txt of the [source data zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-The format of the codebook is based on the (codebook from Quiz 1) of the course.
+The format of the codebook is based on the [ codebook from Quiz 1 ](https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FPUMSDataDict06.pdf) of the course.

 The source data is manipulated to produce two outputs.
 The variables are renamed to be the following:

 ##### subjectId
   - This is the id of the subject
     - 1..30

 ##### activityId
   - The id of the activity, (*e.g., WALKING*).
     - 1..6

 ##### activityLabel
+  - The corresponding label for the activity ID
+    - 1 WALKING
+    - 2 WALKING_UPSTAIRS
+    - 3 WALKING_DOWNSTAIRS
+    - 4 SITTING
+    - 5 STANDING
+    - 6 LAYING

 ##### timeBodyAccMeanXYZ
 ##### timeBodyAccStdevXYZ
 ##### timeGravityAccMeanXYZ